All posts

 Late payment rate: Drops from 30-40% to 8-15%.
 The pre-due-date reminder alone catches half of the late payers before they become late.

 Bad debt write-offs: Drop by 60-80%.
-Consistent follow-up means fewer invoices slip past the 90-day mark where collection probability tanks.
+Consistent follow-up means fewer invoices slip past the 90-day mark where collection probability drops sharply.

 Time spent on follow-ups: Drops from 14 hours/month to under 2 hours/month (reviewing edge cases and handling genuine disputes).